jose94752/UltraVNC/cmake/conan/readmeConan.txt

 #    -DVCPKG_TARGET_TRIPLET=x64-windows-static ^
 #    ..\UltraVNC\cmake
 #set CL=/MP
-# Actual with Conan Not functional
+# Actual with Conan Not functional in the folder obj you must use these on the folder of Conan (cd /c/source/UltraVNC/cmake/conan/)
-cmake .. -G "Visual Studio 17 2022" -DCMAKE_TOOLCHAIN_FILE="conan_toolchain.cmake" ..\UltraVNC\cmake\conan
+cmake .. -G "Visual Studio 17 2022" -DCMAKE_TOOLCHAIN_FILE="conan_toolchain.cmake"

 cmake --build . --parallel --config=RelWithDebInfo